Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Abstract

 \section{Abstract}

-Automatic speech recognition (ASR) plays a pivotal role in our daily lives, offering utility not only for interacting with machines but also for facilitating communication for individuals with either partial or profound hearing impairments.
-The process involves receiving the speech signal in analogue form, followed by various signal processing algorithms to make it compatible with devices of limited capacity, such as cochlear implants (CIs).
+Automatic speech recognition (ASR) plays a pivotal role in our daily lives, offering utility not only for interacting with machines but also for facilitating communication for individuals with partial or profound hearing impairments.
+The process involves receiving the speech signal in analog form, followed by various signal processing algorithms to make it compatible with devices of limited capacities, such as cochlear implants (CIs).
 Unfortunately, these implants, equipped with a finite number of electrodes, often result in speech distortion during synthesis.
-Despite efforts by researchers to enhance received speech quality using various state-of-the-art signal processing techniques, challenges persist, especially in scenarios involving multiple sources of speech, environmental noise, and other circumstances.
+Despite efforts by researchers to enhance received speech quality using various \ac{SOTA} signal processing techniques, challenges persist, especially in scenarios involving multiple sources of speech, environmental noise, and other adverse conditions.
 The advent of new artificial intelligence (AI) methods has ushered in cutting-edge strategies to address the limitations and difficulties associated with traditional signal processing techniques dedicated to CIs.
-This review aims to comprehensively review advancements in CI-based ASR and speech enhancement, among other related aspects.
-The primary objective is to provide a thorough overview of metrics and datasets, exploring the capabilities of AI algorithms in this biomedical field, summarizing and commenting on the best results obtained.
+This review aims to comprehensively cover advancements in CI-based ASR and speech enhancement, among other related aspects.
+The primary objective is to provide a thorough overview of metrics and datasets, exploring the capabilities of AI algorithms in this biomedical field, and summarizing and commenting on the best results obtained.
 Additionally, the review will delve into potential applications and suggest future directions to bridge existing research gaps in this domain.